Conditions we help

-Many people think addiction is due to a lack of self-discipline, but addiction is physiological, not psychological.
-Addiction is a brain disease, a mental health disorder that severely debilitates a person in all aspects of his or her life.
+Many people think bad habit is due to a lack of self-discipline, but habit is physiological, not psychological.
+Bad habit is a brain disease, a mental health disorder that severely debilitates a person in all aspects of his or her life.
 Through neurofeedback, teaching the brain how to be calm, focused, and relaxed helps a person think more clearly.

 Anxiety And Stress

 Anxiety sufferers are often overwhelmed, exhausted, and stressed out.
 Their brain seems to never quiet down.
 They can’t stop thinking.
 Learning to decrease anxiety gives suffers hope as they take control of their lives.
 EEG neurofeedback targets the brainwaves responsible for emotions, decreasing anxiety and calming the mind.
 Read more…

 Pain is one of several sensory systems that keep us apprised of the status of our bodies.
 For chronic pain, neurofeedback can help reduce pain or perhaps how the brain manages pain, even in severe cases.
 Chronic Fatigue is a result of slower brainwaves, that makes a person feel more tired.
 By speeding up the brainwaves, sleep can be better regulated and energy levels can increase.